BrynjulvBrynjulvsen/kafka-workshop/README.md

 ## Setup
 Before we get started, there are a few necessary introductory steps:
-* Create your Kafka cluster by executing `docker compose up` from kafka-cluster folder
+* Create your Kafka cluster by executing `docker compose up`
 * Once the cluster is up and running, execute the [setup script](exercise_setup/create_topics.sh) to set up topics used in exercises

 ## Topics